-Known as “The Black Eagle”, Joe Madison is a legendary voice in radio, and a recognized human and civil rights activist.
+Known as “The Black Eagle,” Joe Madison is a legendary voice in radio and a recognized human and civil rights activist.

-When disaster strikes, The Black Eagle flies into action.
-He traveled to Haiti after the 2010 earthquake and assisted relief workers in the Gulf States after Hurricane Katrina.
-To bring attention to genocide in Sudan, Madison led 90 straight days of demonstrations and peaceful arrests in front of the Sudanese Embassy in Washington, DC.
-He also traveled to war zones in southern Sudan to deliver survival kits to refugees and participate in the freeing of over 7,000 slaves.
+- When disaster strikes, “The Black Eagle” flies into action.
+Joe traveled to Haiti after the 2010 earthquake; assisted relief workers in the Gulf States after Hurricane Katrina, and – to raise awareness of genocide in Sudan – Madison led 90 straight days of demonstrations and peaceful arrests in front of the Sudanese Embassy in Washington, DC.
+He also traveled to war zones in southern Sudan to deliver survival kits to refugees and participate in the freeing of over 7,000 slaves